 Does Your Own Writing Process Hold You Back?

 Don’t worry about writing the perfect thing in the beginning.
 Fuck the perfect thing – for now.
 The easiest way to obtain the perfect thing is to capture everything and hone from there.
 What do you need to say?
 What might you need to include?
 Collate it all.
 You can take your pickaxe to it later, when you know you’ve secured the whole rock – nothing left behind, not glimmer of a sentence or an idea buried deep within the adjoining stone.
-With the whole rock in place, you can dig out the final piece, chipping away, crafting and refining until you’ve got the thing, the very thing, almost just as you want it.
+With the whole rock in place, you can dig out the final piece, chipping away, crafting and refining until you’ve got the thing, the very thing, almost exactly as you want it.

 And then, finally, you can take your rag to it, and you can polish it to perfection.
 Perfection happens at the end.
 Not at the beginning.
 And even then, it’s only perfect if the right person’s reading it.